RunTimeTerrors291464/ToDoWebApp/README.md

 ## API Documentation

-For now the API is the document using Word.
+Once the application is running, visit http://localhost:3000/api for interactive API documentation powered by Swagger.

 ## Database Setup